Yuyan-C/BigDataChallenge-Team26/README.md

 This project aims at Covid-19 fake news detection.
 Three models are trained based on the training data.

 ## Usage
-To use the models, download the files in
+To use the models, download the files in saved_models or run all the codes in FakeNewsDetection.ipynb from "loading cleaned dataset".